cyrilletuzi/angular-async-local-storage/README.md

   - `.size`

 > [!TIP]
-> Read the [documentation](https://github.com/cyrilletuzi/angular-async-local-storage/blob/main/docs/MAP_OPERATIONS.md) for more info and some recipes.
+> Read the [Map-like operations guide](https://github.com/cyrilletuzi/angular-async-local-storage/blob/main/docs/MAP_OPERATIONS.md) for more info and some recipes.
 For example, it allows to implement a multiple databases scenario.

 ## Support